 On March 31, 2023, the continuous enrollment condition established by the FFCRA ended.
 In the following months, states began to resume regular Medicaid renewal and redetermination operations, a process commonly referred to as Medicaid "unwinding."
 States varied in when they began this process; most began some time in Q2 2023, and all had begun by the end of 2023.
-Between March 2023 and April 2024, Medicaid enrollment had decreased by 12 million.8
+Between March 2023 and April 2024, Medicaid enrollment had decreased by 12 million.

 The NHIS data presented in this Data Point cover a full year of the unwinding process.
 It is difficult to compare the NHIS estimates to the administrative enrollment data, for several reasons.
-One is the well-known finding that Medicaid enrollment is undercounted in national surveys and this undercount has grown in recent years. ^{9,10,11,12} In addition, there are complications related to timing.
+One is the well-known finding that Medicaid enrollment is undercounted in national surveys and this undercount has grown in recent years.
+In addition, there are complications related to timing.
 Some people may not realize that they no longer have Medicaid until they go to use care, which may be some time after they were formally disenrolled.
 The results reported here are consistent with such a lag.
 For example, the percent of NHIS respondents reporting that they had public coverage actually increased between Q1 and Q2 2023, even as administrative data was showing a decrease in enrollment.
-Additionally, between Q2 and Q4 2023, the administrative data indicate that Medicaid/CHIP enrollment for children fell by nearly 3 million, yet in the NHIS public coverage for children was essentially unchanged.
-The most recent NHIS data reported in this Data Point indicate a larger decline in public coverage for children from Q3 2023 to Q1 2024, albeit one that is not statistically significant due to the small quarterly samples.
+Additionally, between Q2 and Q4 2023, the administrative data indicate that Medicaid/CHIP enrollment for children fell by nearly 3 million, yet in the NHIS public coverage for children from Q3 2023 to Q1 2024, albeit one that is not statistically significant due to the small quarterly samples.
 Over this most recent period, the decline in Medicaid/CHIP enrollment has slowed considerably.
-In fact, child enrollment was marginally higher in March 2024 than in December 2023.13
+In fact, child enrollment was marginally higher in March 2024 than in December 2023.

 Abstracting from these issues of timing, comparing the decline in Medicaid enrollment to the much smaller increase in the estimated number of uninsured in the NHIS suggest that the majority of people who left Medicaid during the first year of the unwinding period have transitioned to other sources of coverage.
-This finding is consistent with analyses conducted prior to the end of the continuous enrollment condition, which projected that when the unwinding process was complete, between 60 and 80 percent of individuals leaving Medicaid would gain some other source of coverage. ^{14,15,16,17} This research also projects that the majority of individuals becoming uninsured to be eligible for either employer-sponsored insurance, subsidized Marketplace coverage, or Medicaid/CHIP.
+This finding is consistent with analyses conducted prior to the end of the continuous enrollment condition, which projected that when the unwinding process was complete, between 60 and 80 percent of individuals leaving Medicaid would gain some other source of coverage.
+14,15,16,17 This research also projects that the majority of individuals becoming uninsured to be eligible for either employer-sponsored insurance, subsidized Marketplace coverage, or Medicaid/CHIP.

 To facilitate smooth transitions between Medicaid and private insurance coverage, the Biden-Harris Administration established a Marketplace Special Enrollment Period (SEP) on HealthCare.gov for qualified individuals and their families losing Medicaid or CHIP coverage due to the end of the Medicaid continuous enrollment condition.
 State-based Marketplaces adopted similar SEP flexibilities.
-The Administration also continued to invest heavily in Marketplace outreach and consumer education, providing \$99 million in grants to Marketplace Navigators in 2023.1 These efforts contributed to record Marketplace enrollment of over 21 million people.18 The increase in Marketplace enrollment is evident in the most recent NHIS data.
+The Administration also continued to invest heavily in Marketplace outreach and consumer education, providing \$99 million in grants to Marketplace Navigators in 2023.
+These efforts contributed to record Marketplace enrollment of over 21 million people.
+The increase in Marketplace enrollment is evident in the most recent NHIS data.